user profile avatar

 Bio

 Hi!
 I’m Sophia, a proud 2nd-generation Latina from Las Vegas, Nevada, following in my mom’s footsteps as I pursue my dreams.
 I’m a senior at Las Vegas Academy of the Arts, majoring in Theatre, where I’ve performed in shows like The Little Mermaid, Newsies, and Freaky Friday.
 Musical theatre has always been my passion and a way for me to connect, create, and inspire.
-I plan to earn a BA in Musical Theatre with a minor in Business so I can open my theatre studio for kids — a safe and empowering space where young artists can discover their voice and confidence.
+I plan to earn a BA in Music at the University of Nevada, Reno.
+My goal is to open my own theatre studio for kids.
+In this safe and empowering space, young artists can discover their voice and confidence.
 I want to pass on the same love and opportunity my mom worked hard to create for our family.
 As a first-generation college student, I’m working hard to fund my education through scholarships and jobs.
 Your support helps me continue to push toward turning my passion into a lifelong mission to uplift others through the arts.

 Education